 - Mobilisation: in addition to decompression, the Backrack incorporates gentle mobilisation techniques.
 These movements help to restore joint mobility, improve flexibility, and alleviate muscle tension, promoting overall spinal health.

-- Customisable and user-friendly: the Backrack allows for custom uses to fit individual needs, ensuring a comfortable and effective treatment experience for a large number of spinal isses.
+- Customisable and user-friendly: the Backrack allows for custom uses to fit individual needs, ensuring a comfortable and effective treatment experience for a large number of spinal issues.
 It can be adjusted to target specific areas of the spine and accommodate different spinal pathologies.
 Its user-friendly design allows for convenient home use without the need for specialised assistance.

 - Long-lasting results: regular use of the Backrack can lead to long-lasting results.
 By addressing the underlying mechanical issues causing compression, it helps to improve spinal function, reduce pain, and enhance overall quality of life.